arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 #### BHTTP inner requests

 After decapsulation, relays parse the inner BHTTP request.
 Two methods are supported.
-All responses from these logical endpoints MUST return `200 OK` within the BHTTP layer.
+All responses from the inner BHTTP response MAY include status codes other than `200 OK`.
 Relays MUST enforce the request and response size limits advertised in NIP-11.
 All responses MUST be re-encapsulated and returned to the client.

 ##### `POST`